grantcolley/atlas/README.md

 ### Users, Roles and Permissions
 Creating, updating and deleting users, roles and permissions, is done in the `Authorisation` category of the `Administration` module.

+> [!TIP]
+> The `Authorisation` category of the `Administration` module is only accessible to users who are members of the `Admin-Read Role` and `Admin-Write Role`.
+> The `Admin-Read Role` gives read-only view of users, roles and permissions, while the `Admin-Write Role` permit creating, updating and deleting them.

 ![Alt text](/readme-images/Users.png?raw=true "Users")

 > [!IMPORTANT]